Introducing a Handful of Major League Pickleball Draftees We'll Be Tracking in 2024

 Christine Maddox, Challenger Level, SoCal Hard Eights

-The 27-year-old played collegiate tennis at Pepperdine University, earning herself an ITA All-American honors her senior year for doubles tennis.
+The 27-year-old played collegiate tennis at Pepperdine University, earning herself ITA All-American honors her senior year for doubles tennis.

 After college, Maddox pursued a professional tennis career while playing POP tennis.